-The Contractor's inspector performing UT testing of CJP splices shall be qualified in accordance with the current edition of the American Society for Nondestructive Testing Practice No. SNT-TC-1A.
+The Contractor's inspector performing UT testing of CJP splices shall be qualified per the current edition of the American Society for Nondestructive Testing Practice No. SNT-TC-1A.
 Individuals who perform nondestructive testing shall be qualified for NDT Level II.

-The first two CJP welded splices shall be ultrasonically tested (UT) for acceptance in accordance with Table 6.3 of AWS D1.1.
+The first two CJP welded splices shall be ultrasonically tested (UT) for acceptance per Table 6.3 of AWS D1.1.
 If both of the UT tested CJP splices are determined to be acceptable, no further UT testing of CJP splices will be required.
 If either of the first two UT tested CJP splices are not acceptable, UT testing of CJP splices shall continue until two consecutive tests are acceptable.